Wes1262/RetroNews/readme.md

 ### 1. Check for duplicates

-First of all, perform a search for the page(s) that you want to archive in this _github_ repository, as the page(s) might have been archived already!
+First of all, perform a search for the page(s) that you want to archive in this _GitHub_ repository, as the page(s) might have been archived already!

 <!--------------------------------------------------------------------------------------------------------------------->

-### 2. Prepare your _git_
+### 2. Prepare your _Git_

-Fork this repository to your _github_ account, clone it to your computer if you want.
+Fork this repository to your _GitHub_ account, clone it to your computer if you want.

 <!--------------------------------------------------------------------------------------------------------------------->